letsencrypt/website/content/en/docs/profiles.md

 A profile is a collection of characteristics that describe both the validation process required to get a certificate, and the final contents of that certificate.
 For the vast majority of Let's Encrypt subscribers, you should never have to worry about this: we automatically select the best profile for you, and ensure that it complies with all of the requirements and best practices that govern the Web PKI.
 But some people might be interested in proactively selecting a specific profile, so this page exists to provide the information necessary to make that choice.

+Note that not all profiles are available in all environments: some may be available only in Staging or only in Production, and some may be (temporarily) locked behind an allowlist so we can roll them out slowly.
+The list of profiles advertised in the ACME Server's `directory` endpoint is the canonical list.

 If you'd like to learn about the specifics of the profiles we offer and our reasoning for choosing them, read on.
 If you just need a quick reference, here's a table:

 | Property | classic | tlsserver | shortlived |